AISViz/transformer-gravity/README.md

 As part of the study, we assessed the risk of Non-Indiginous Species (NIS) introduction associated with shipping flows using the BWRA decision tool employed by Transport Canada ([Bradie and Bailey, 2021](#R3)).
 This risk model produces an environmental distance value that compares the dissimilarities between a ship's origin and destination.
 When a ship arrives at a destination and comes from an origin with similar environmental characteristics (*i.e.,* higher risk) as the destination port, it is more likely to be inspected by the responsible authorities.
 These environmental distance values inform the threat levels associated with various shipping pathways.
 Then, we integrated the environmental distance values with the shipping intensity by weighting environmental distance according to the number of trips on specific shipping routes.
-This combination of both threat levels and shipping intensity enables the mapping of the overall distribution of shipping activities across the global network at varying invasion risk levels, as shown in *Figure 4*.
+This combination of threat levels and shipping intensity enables mapping the overall distribution of shipping activities across the global network at varying invasion risk levels, as shown in *Figure 4*.

 ![environmental-distance](images/environmental_distance.png)
 *Figure 5.
 Distribution of environmental distances weighted by shipping flows in 2019.*